-Since performance metrics relate to an average achieved performance across the full dataset, we further look into behaviors of D-TCN models for different target volatilities.
-In \figref{fig:perc_errors}, we observe that despite the good performance of the \textit{\textbf{User}} feature set in the aggregate metrics, it does not provide absolute performance in all target percentiles: \textit{\textbf{Tweet}} feature set is more useful in the lowest percentile, while the addition of \textit{\textbf{Count}} appears to improve the MAPE metric in higher RV periods.
+Since performance metrics relate to an average achieved performance across the full dataset, we further look into behaviours of D-TCN models for different target volatilities.
+In \figref{fig:quar_errors}, we observe that despite the good performance of the \textit{\textbf{User}} feature set in the aggregate metrics, it does not provide absolute performance boost in all target quartiles: \textit{\textbf{Tweet}} feature set is more useful in the lowest quartiles, while the addition of \textit{\textbf{Count}} appears to improve the MAPE metric in higher RV periods.
 Tweet volume has been previously connected with high volatility in Bitcoin prices~\cite{count_and_volatility}, and our results corroborate with this insight.
-It is also worthwhile to note that when compared to TCN, $\text{D-TCN}_\text{User}$ has better performance in the second, third, and fourth quantiles of the true RV, conveying again that peaks are more precisely forecasted with the introduction of user information.
+Furthermore, when compared to TCN, $\text{D-TCN}_\text{User}$ has better performance in the second, third, and fourth quartiles of the true RV, conveying again that peaks are more precisely forecasted with the introduction of user information.